Frequently asked questions

 - Used by a global audience.

 - You have to assemble your portfolio using the parts I deliver.

 I want my research to be available to anyone anywhere in the world.
-Even if you have a small portfolio size or study in a developing country, you should be able to afford my website's Membership.
+Even if you have a small portfolio size or study in a developing country, you should be able to afford and sign up to my Annual Membership.

 In case you worry about my livelihood, don't.
 I run a digital business from a low-tax business haven and with a global audience.
 One year into the relaunch of my website, I had paying Members in over 50 countries.
 I'll be fine.